Industrials Stock With High Quality Risk/Reward

 Our Robo-Analyst technology enables us to perform forensic accounting with scale and provide the research needed to fulfill fiduciary duties.
 In order to derive the true recurring cash flows, an accurate invested capital, and an accurate shareholder value, we made the following adjustments to Knoll's 2016 10-K:

-Income Statement: we made $46 million of adjustments, with a net effect of removing $6 million in non-operating expense (1% of revenue).
+Income Statement: We made $46 million of adjustments, with a net effect of removing $6 million in non-operating expense (1% of revenue).
 We removed $20 million in non-operating income and $26 million in non-operating expenses.
 You can see all the adjustments made to KNL's income statement here.

-Balance Sheet: we made $230 million of adjustments to calculate invested capital with a net increase of $191 million.
+Balance Sheet: We made $230 million of adjustments to calculate invested capital with a net increase of $191 million.
 The largest adjustment was $93 million due to operating leases.
 This adjustment represented 15% of reported net assets.
 You can see all the adjustments made to KNL's balance sheet here.

-Valuation: we made $412 million of adjustments with a net effect of decreasing shareholder value by $412 million.
+Valuation: We made $412 million of adjustments with a net effect of decreasing shareholder value by $412 million.
 There were no adjustments that increased shareholder value.
 Apart from total debt, which includes the $93 million in operating leases noted above, one of the notable adjustments was $77 million in net deferred tax liability.
 This adjustment represents 6% of KNL's market cap.
 Despite the net decrease in shareholder value, KNL remains undervalued.

 Attractive Funds That Hold KNL